Send the link below via email or IMCopy

 Thus, Mary's obedience begins the process of our Salvation, and undoes the disobedience of Eve.

 The Four Key Church Teachings (Dogmas) about Mary

 Assignment: Expository Essay on What Mary, the Mother of God, means to you.

 According to Christian Tradition, St. Luke Painted the First Icon of Mary in the 1st century

 Our Lady of the Rosary: Oct.
 7

-Mary is perpetually a virgin: that is, she is a virgin before, during, and after she gives birth to Jesus.
-The only child she ever gave birth to was Jesus.
+Mary is perpetually a virgin, and the only child she ever gave birth to was Jesus.

 Mary is the

 (The Mother of God).
 This title has been used for Mary since the second century, and the Council at Ephesus formally approved the title for the entire Church to use in the 5th century.
 Mary gave birth to Jesus, who is fully God and fully man.

 Mary herself was conceived immaculately.
 That is, she was preserved from the stain of original sin from the first instant of her life, at her conception.
 So the Grace that people receive at Baptism was given to Mary when she was conceived.